 # END WordPress

-In other ways, if you using CPanel or other host manage tools you can create hypertext access file directly in that tool with the code above.
+In other ways, if you using CPanel or other host management tools you can create hypertext access files directly in that tool with the code above.

 Congratulations!
-You’ve successfully created your default WordPress .htaccess file.
+You’ve successfully created your WordPress default htaccess file code.
 Next, visit your WordPress website to ensure that the file works properly.
 Often, incorrect .htaccess configuration triggers 500 internal errors.

 Conclusion